 - Reduce bycatch.

 Most projects have originated directly with fishermen to address local challenges and opportunities at the community level.
-The funds invested from FIF are expected to be matched by nearly $4.96 million from the grantees.
+The funds invested from FIF have been matched by nearly $8.7 million from the grantees.

-Major funding for the program is provided by NOAA, The Walton Family Foundation, and the Gordon and Betty Moore Foundation.
+Major funding for the program is provided by NOAA, the Walton Family Foundation, the Gordon and Betty Moore Foundation and the David and Lucile Packard Foundation.
 Mitigation funds received through NFWF's Recovered Oil Fund for Wildlife have also contributed to the program, with grantee organizations and additional public and private funders providing matching funds.